cocos/cocos-docs/en/editor/publish/native-options.md

 ![Android build options](publish-native/android-options.png)

-#### Rendering Backend
+#### Render BackEnd

-Rendering currently supports using [VULKAN](https://www.vulkan.org/), [GLES3](https://www.khronos.org/registry/OpenGL-Refpages/es3/) and [GLES2](https:// www.khronos.org/registry/OpenGL-Refpages/es2.0/) of these three types, **GLES3** is used by default.
+Rendering currently supports using [VULKAN](https://www.vulkan.org/), [GLES3](https://www.khronos.org/registry/OpenGL-Refpages/es3/) and [GLES2](https://www.khronos.org/registry/OpenGL-Refpages/es2.0/) of these three types, **GLES3** is used by default.
 In the case of multiple being selected at the same time, the runtime will select the rendering backend to be used according to the actual support of the device.

 #### Game Package Name